StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 Health information can be sent to StackState with the following methods:

 * `self.health.check_state` - send a check state as part of a snapshot.
-* `self.health.start_snapshot()` - used to start a health snapshot.
-Stackstate only processes health information if it is sent as part of a snapshot.
+* `self.health.start_snapshot()` - start a health snapshot.
+Stackstate will only process health information if it is sent as part of a snapshot.
-* `self.health.stop_snapshot()` - used to stop the snapshot, signalling that all submitted data is complete.
-This should be done at the end of the check, after all data has been submitted.
-If exceptions occur in the check, or for some other reason not all data can be produced, this function should not be called.
+* `self.health.stop_snapshot()` -  stop the snapshot, signaling that all submitted data is complete.
+This should be done at the end of the check after all data has been submitted.
+If exceptions occur in the check or not all data can be produced for some other reason, this function should not be called.

-#### Setting up a health stream
+#### Set up a health stream

-To make the `self.health` api avilable, we need to define a that we associate the health information with.
-This can be done by overriding the `get_health_stream` function, as in the following example:
+To make the `self.health` API available, override the `get_health_stream` function to define a URN identifier for the health synchronization stream.

 {% tabs %}
 {% tab title="Example - define a health stream" %}